alantelles/useful-docker-compose/README.md

 The files will be organized in folders with the initial of the referred system.

-An index in this README can take you directly to desired system.
+The INDEX file can take you directly to desired system.

 ## Contribution